Mo'unga starts as Foster makes several changes to All Blacks team

-All Blacks coach Ian Foster has made what could be the final calls of his tenure, handing the No 10 jersey to Richie Mo'unga for the second test against South Africa at Ellis Park in Johannesburg this weekend.
+All Blacks coach Ian Foster has made what could be the final big call of his tenure, handing the No 10 jersey to Richie Mo'unga for the second test against South Africa at Ellis Park in Johannesburg this weekend.

-The starting props have 20 test caps between them.
-Uncapped tighthead Fletcher Newell is set to make his All Blacks debut from the bench.
+It is the first test start of the year for Mo'unga, who guided the Crusaders to victory in Super Rugby Pacific, and has watched on ever since as the All Blacks have made faltering starts in all their matches this year.

-Incumbent first five-eighths Beauden Barrett, a two-time World Player of the Year, is relegated to the bench.
+Incumbent first five-eighths Beauden Barrett, a two-time World Player of the Year, is relegated to the substitutes bench, from where he could enter the fray as a replacement for Mo'unga or in the outside backs.

 Other than the change at 10, the beleaguered coach largely played it safe in his backline selections, sticking with the same players who ran on to the field in last week's 26-10 humbling in the Rugby Championship opener in Mbombela.